-For their march to and from Victoria Barracks traffic is stopped, transforming the bustling High Street into a parade route lined by residents and visitors waiting, for the New Guard to march past on their way to and from Changing the Windsor Castle Guard.
+Traffic is stopped, transforming the bustling High Street into a parade route lined by residents and visitors waiting for the Band and Guards to march past on their way to and from the Windsor Castle Guard change.

 At approximately 10:45 hours the New Guard, normally accompanied by a Regimental Band or Corps of Drums, step off from Victoria Barracks, they march up Sheet Street, wheeling left into the High Street, past the Parish Church and the Guildhall, then wheel right onto Castle Hill, by Queen Victoria's Statue, and enter the Castle through the Henry VIII Gateway.